HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 </details>

-## Supported YOLO Versions: YOLOv5, YOLO11, and Others
+## Supported YOLO Versions: YOLOv5, YOLO11, and others

 - **YOLOv5**: This model is supported for object detection tasks.
 Make sure to specify `model_path="yolov5nu.pt"` (don't forget the **`u`**) to use the YOLOv5 model.

 - **YOLOv8**: These models have been successfully tested with the current ML backend.
 Check the full list of [v8 models here](https://docs.ultralytics.com/models/yolov8/#supported-tasks-and-modes).

-- **YOLO11**: YOLO11 models are also successfully tested with this ML backend.
+- **YOLO11**: YOLO11 models have also been successfully tested with this ML backend.
 Check the full list of [v11 models here](https://docs.ultralytics.com/models/yolo11/#supported-tasks-and-modes).

     **Warning 1**: You must upgrade the `ultralytics` package to the latest version (`pip install -U ultralytics`) or rebuild the ML backend Docker from scratch (`docker-compose build --no-cache`) if you used it before the latest Ultralytics update on **Monday, September 30, 2024**.